d9pouces/PolyArchiv/doc/source/configuration.rst

 Local repositories
 ------------------

-As said before, a local repository is defined in a `.ini` file written in the right configuration directory and with a name ending by `.local`.
+As said before, a local repository is defined by a `ini` file in the configuration directory and with a name ending by `.local`.

 The local repository is defined in a mandatory section `[repository]`.
 This local repository can a bunch of plain files, a local git repo or even an tar archive.
 The main option is `engine`, defining the kind of local repository.
+The complete list of the available kinds is here: :ref:`locals`.

 You must define each source of this local repository in a `[source "name_of_the_source"]` section.
 Again, you must set the `engine` option, defining the kind of source.
+Please check the list of available sources: :ref:`sources`.

-You can also define some filters (please check the :ref:`filters` section).
+You can also define some filters for transforming files (please check the :ref:`filters` section).

 .. code-block:: bash